 10 Marlborough is located on the south side of Marlborough, between Arlington and Berkeley, with 8 Marlborough to the east and 12 Marlborough to the west.

-10 Marlborough was designed by Little and Browne, architects, and built in 1905-1906 by Mitchell & Sutherland, builders, as the home of banker Arthur Perry and his wife, Emma Amelia (Foster) Perry.
+10 Marlborough was designed by Little and Browne, architects, and built in 1905-1906 by Mitchell & Sutherland, builders, as the home of investment banker Arthur Perry and his wife, Emma Amelia (Foster) Perry.
 He is shown as the owner on the original building permit application, dated December 15, 1905.
-They lived at The Tuileries at 270 Commonwealth during the 1905-1906 winter season and, before that, had lived in Brookline.
-They also maintained a home in Nahant.

-Architectural plans of the building — including elevations, floor plans, and foundation plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-3).
+Architectural plans of 10 Marlborough — including elevations, floor plans, and foundation plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-3).
 These and additional drawings also are included in the Arthur Little and Herbert W. C. Browne Architectural Collection at Historic New England.
-The plans are signed “C. C. H” (Charles H. Hodgkins, who was a draftsman with Little and Browne).
+The plans are signed “C. C. H” (Charles C. Hodgkins, who was a draftsman with Little and Browne).

 Click here for an index to the deeds for 10 Marlborough, and click here for further information about the land between the south side of Marlborough and Alley 422, from Arlington to Berkeley.